Open Accessibility Menu

 What is sciatica?

-According to the American Academy of Orthopaedic Surgeons, sciatica is pain in your lower back or hip that radiates to the buttocks, the back of your thigh and into your leg.
+According to the American Academy of Orthopedic Surgeons, sciatica is pain in your lower back or hip that radiates to the buttocks, the back of your thigh and into your leg.
 It can feel like a jolt or electrical shock that radiates down the leg, or bad leg cramp that won’t go away.
 Usually, only one leg at a time is affected.
 It commonly occurs due to aging of the disks in your spine that cushion the vertebrae in your lower back.

 Am I at risk for sciatica?